The-going/evlproject/content/pipeline/porting/irqflow.md

-If an out-of-band handler exists for the interrupt received, `handle_oob_irq()` invokes it immediately, after switching the execution context to the head stage if not current yet.
-Otherwise, the event is marked as pending in the root stage's log for the current CPU.
+If an out-of-band handler exists for the interrupt received, `handle_oob_irq()` invokes it immediately, after switching the execution context to the oob stage if not current yet.
+Otherwise, the event is marked as pending in the in-band stage's log for the current CPU.

 {{% notice tip %}}
-This is important to notice: _every_ interrupt which is _not_ handled by an out-of-band handler will end up into the root stage's event log.
+This is important to notice: _every_ interrupt which is _not_ handled by an out-of-band handler will end up into the in-band stage's event log.
 This means that all external interrupts must have a handler in the in-band code - which should be the case for a sane kernel anyway.
 {{% /notice %}}

-Once `generic_pipeline_irq()` has returned, if the preempted execution context was running over the root stage unstalled, the pipeline core synchronizes the interrupt state immediately, meaning that all IRQs found pending in the root stage's log are immediately delivered to their respective in-band handlers.
+Once `generic_pipeline_irq()` has returned, if the preempted execution context was running over the in-band stage unstalled, the pipeline core synchronizes the interrupt state immediately, meaning that all IRQs found pending in the in-band stage's log are immediately delivered to their respective in-band handlers.
 In all other situations, the IRQ frame is left immediately without running those handlers.
 The IRQs may remain pending until the in-band code resumes from preemption, then